 Emerald 66’s end-to-end process includes conveyance, filling, capping, printing, labeling, packing, and palletizing operations.
-Because they had built their business around packaging and distribution for a single large purchaser, this process was originally designed to maximize throughput.
+Because they had modeled their business around packaging and distribution for a single large purchaser, this process was originally designed to maximize throughput.
 But the situation changed significantly when that customer suffered a financial setback and had to close production.
 Then, the whole business had to pivot to allow E66 to become a multi-product facility.

 Automation grew from processing a high volume of one-gallon, single-formulation containers to working with a variety of sanitizer chemistries in different batch sizes and packaging form factors: from small two-, four-, six-, and eight-ounce containers, hand pumps, and spray bottles, to large jugs in excess of one gallon.

 Emerald 66’s operations grew to accommodate many packaging sizes and product formulations